duneroadrunner/scpptool/README.md

         int i2 = 5;
         int i3 = 7;

-        /* The lifetime associated with the rsv::xslta_array<>, and each of its contained elements, is the lower bound of the lifetimes of the elements in the initializer list. */ auto arrwp2 = mse::rsv::xslta_array<mse::rsv::TXSLTAPointer<int>, 2>{ &i1, &i2 };
+        /* The (lower bound of the) lifetime range associated with the rsv::xslta_array<>, and each of its contained elements, is the lower bound of all of the lifetimes of the elements in the initializer list. */
+        auto arrwp2 = mse::rsv::xslta_array<mse::rsv::TXSLTAPointer<int>, 2>{ &i1, &i2 };
         auto ilaptr3 = arrwp2.front();
         //ilaptr3 = &i3;    // scpptool would complain